samsledje/D-SCRIPT/README.md

  # Running Web Server Locally

- Navigate to the web-server directory and create the dscript_web conda environment with
+ Navigate to D-SCRIPT/web-server and create the current dscript_web conda environment with

  ### `conda env create -f web_environment.yml`

- To start the backend server, activate the current conda environment with
+ To start the backend server, activate the created conda environment with

  ### `conda activate dscript_web`

- and navigate to the first backend directory and run
+ and navigate to D-SCRIPT/web-server/backend and run

  ### `python manage.py runserver`

- You can currently access a list of all created predictions at http://localhost:8000/api/predictions/  -- to start the React frontend, install Node.js and navigate to the frontend directory and run
+ You can currently access a list of all created predictions at http://localhost:8000/api/predictions/  -- to start the React frontend, install Node.js, navigate to D-SCRIPT/web-server/frontend and run

  ### `npm install`